moliver28/research-handbook/content/handbook/customer-success/csm/escalations/_index.md

 ## Support Engineering's role in Escalations

-See the [Support Engineering Guide to Escalations](/handbook/support/internal-support/support-ticket-attention-requests.html) for more specific information on how support manages customers in an escalated state.
+For more specific information on how the GitLab Support team handles and manages customers in an esclated state:

+- See [Expectations during an Account Escalation](/handbook/support/workflows/emergency-to-escalation-process.html#expectations-during-an-account-escalation) to learn more about a Support Engineer's role during an escalation.
+- See [A Support Engineering Manager guide to account escalations](/handbook/support/workflows/support/workflows/escalations-support_manager/) to learn more about a Suport Manager's role during an escalation.

 ## Engineering's role in Escalations